Germany Student Visa Guide

 Attend Your Appointment

 Show up on time with all originals and copies.
-Biometrics are taken.
-Processing typically takes 4 to 12 weeks.
+Biometrics are taken on the day.
+Processing typically takes 4 to 12 weeks after submission.

 Processing: 4 to 12 weeks after submission